Just-Taco/tama_lootnpc/README.md

 discord: https://discord.gg/Mpx8HzJ9h9

-this is pretty much standalone but you need vrp nothing else..

-config been made so you can add you own notify and other things!
+this is pretty much standalone config been made so you can add you own notify and other things!